 Virtual Social Impact Practicums: Experiential Learning Projects

-IAU is proud to offer Virtual Social Impact Practicums: Experiential Learning Projects (3-unit courses) listed below.
+IAU is proud to offer Virtual Social Impact Practicums: Experiential Learning Projects (3-credit courses) listed below.

 Please click here for course syllabi.

-All courses carry 3 units unless otherwise specified.
+All courses carry 3 credits unless otherwise specified.
 Course offerings are subject to change.

 |ART | ART HISTORY | ARCHAEOLOGY | MUSEUM STUDIES